Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-drag-chains.md

     ![](/_images/_lmmk3/_assembly/_xy_axes/lmk3_xy_axes-render_29.jpg){.aligncenter .size-medium}

 1. Grab the adapter cable with the ethernet connector, and twist it onto the AutoSpin Plug the ethernet connector end into the SLB-LITE, at the SPINDLE port.
-Then connect the power plug end into wall power.
+Then connect the power plug end into wall power, and plug the USB cable into your computer.

     ![](/_images/_lmmk3/_assembly/_xy_axes/lmk3_dragchain-render-22.jpg){.aligncenter .size-medium}